Marklogic-retired/marklogic-data-hub/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-*### Welcome Hub enthusiast!

-Let's get the most out of this ticket, please fill out this template.
+If you are a licensed MarkLogic customer, please contact Support first.

+If you are a MarkLogic employee, please use our internal JIRA instance to report an issue of type Bug in the DHFPROD project.

+Otherwise, please use this template to report the bug you've run into.
-#### The issue
+### The issue

-Short description of the problem:

-What behavior are you expecting?
+Please provide reproducible steps for the issue and a description of what behavior you expected instead.

-What are the steps to reproduce the issue:
+The steps to reproduce the issue (use as many numbered steps as you need):

 1)
 2)
 3)

+What behavior were you expecting?

-#### Tech details
+### Technical details

+Please provide the following version information:

-Which Operating System are you using?
+- Operating System =

-Which version of MarkLogic are you using?
+- MarkLogic =

-Which version of the Data Hub are you using?
+- Data Hub =

-Is this a QuickStart UI bug?
-If so, which browser are you using?

-#### The devil is in the details...

-If possible, rerun the command with -d for debugging output and attach the output:

-  **for quickstart:**
-  `java -jar marklogic-datahub-<version>.war  --debug  > myoutput.txt`

-  **for gradle:**
-  `gradle mlYourCommand -debug > myoutput.txt`
+If this is a Hub Central or QuickStart issue, please provide the browser version too:

+### Additional details

+If the bug involves running Gradle, please run the task that failed with "-i" and "--stacktrace" and include the output as an attachment - e.g. :

+   ./gradlew yourTask -i --stacktrace > output.txt